 In 1999, Gomez turned to the lucrative field of glamour photography to supplement his income and founded the popular website GarageGlamour.com.
 His success in photography made him a popular instructor in glamour, fashion, beauty, commercial and editorial photography.
 He’s conducted photography workshops, lectures and seminars in the United States, Mexico, Canada and Europe.
 As a guest speaker at PhotoImaging & Design Expos (2003, 2004, San Diego) and Photo Plus Expos (2004, 2005, 2006, 2009, 2010, New York) he’s lectured as a Lighting Master and on Internet Strategies and Guerilla Marketing, where he drew standing-room-only crowds.
 In addition, he’s discovered a Penthouse Pet (Jana Adams: Oct.
 1986) and Playboy Playmate (Holley Dorrough: April 2006) and six Playboy Special Editions models.

 He’s authored five photography books including Garage Glamour: Digital Nude and Beauty Photography Made Simple, (Amherst Media, 2006), Rolando Gomez’s Glamour Photography: Professional Techniques and Images (Amherst Media, 2007), Rolando Gomez’s Posing Techniques for Glamour Photography (Amherst Media, 2008) and Rolando Gomez’s Lighting for Glamour Photography: Techniques for Digital Photographers (Amherst Media, 2010).
-His fifth photography book, Photographic Therapy–The Power of Photography to Help Build or Rebuild Self-Esteem, originally released in 2010, with it’s second release in 2014 and available for free on iTunes.
+His fifth photography book, Photographic Therapy–The Power of Photography to Help Build or Rebuild Self-Esteem, originally released in 2010, with it’s second release in 2014 and is being updated for a re-release.